sci-oer/oo-course-wiki/tools/vsCodeIntro.md

 **Step 2 -** If your project is a gradle based project (all the examples and projects for this course use gradle) Run`./gradle build` on the command line.

-**Step 3 -** You code will be run and you should see your output form in the terminal window below.
+**Step 3 -** You code will be compiled and you should see your output form in the terminal window below.